oldzoomer-ru/gigabyte-laptop-wmi-without-locks/INSTALL.md

 ## How to install

+### Method 0: Using PKGBUILD

+This module can be installed using PKGBUILD.
+Clone this repository to your home directory, then run `makepkg` in the cloned directory.
+This will create a package that you can install with pacman.

 ### Method 1: Using DKMS

 **Note:** If you have Secure Boot enabled, you must follow [these instructions](https://github.com/dell/dkms?tab=readme-ov-file#secure-boot) or the module will not load.

 This module can be installed using DKMS.
 You can download the driver tarball from the [releases page](https://github.com/tangalbert919/gigabyte-laptop-wmi/releases) and load it into the DKMS tree:
 ```
+tar -xzvf driver.tar.gz
+tar -czvf driver.tar.gz Makefile aorus-laptop.c dkms.conf
 dkms ldtarball driver.tar.gz
+dkms autoinstall
+cp aorus-laptop.conf /etc/modules-load.d/
 ```

 If you have this repository checked out locally, you can create a tarball and then load it into the DKMS tree:
 ```
+cd src/
-tar -czf driver.tar.gz Makefile aorus-laptop.c dkms.conf
+tar -czvf ../driver.tar.gz Makefile aorus-laptop.c dkms.conf
 ```

 Be sure to edit the `PACKAGE_VERSION` flag in `dkms.conf` before creating the tarball.

 ### Method 2: Manually

 **Note:** If you have Secure Boot enabled, you must sign the kernel module after compiling it.
 Using a signing key already enrolled into the computer is recommended.

 Simply run the following commands:
 ```